Feeling lucky with a life on the waves

 The Southern Rock Lobster Research and Development Committee turned its attention to advocating for a change in management strategy to arrest the decline in the fishery and return it to a sustainable level.

-The latest Ministry for Primary Industries Situation and Outlook for Primary Industries report, released in June, showed rock lobster exports reached an all time high of $371 million in the year to March 31, 2023, primarily due to a record price of $139 per kilogram.
+The latest Ministry for Primary Industries Situation and Outlook for Primary Industries report showed rock lobster exports reached an all time high of $371 million in the year to March 31, 2023, primarily due to a record price of $139 per kilogram.

+Even though the amount of exported rock lobster slightly decreased by 0.3%, revenue increased by 4.7% compared with the previous year.
+China was the main market.

 "Not really.
 I do like them.
 We don’t eat ... a lot, not as much as people think.
 We have a feed every now and then.
 We’re not sitting there chewing on them every day," he said.

-Mr Fisher felt fortunate to have only had about six crew members over the 23 years of running a boat and three had gone on to run their own boats.
+Mr Fisher felt fortunate to have only had about six crew members over the 23 years of running a boat and three have gone on to run their own boats.

-Duncan McCulloch had been with him about 13 years while Callum Jones began at the start of the new season with the new boat.

 Prior to Covid, he and the crew could be away for up to 10 to 12 days and they were working long hours, starting at 6am or 7am and not finishing until about 12 hours later.